Features of Law

 What are features of Law

 Law is a versed topic and profession with a lot of features.
+It also has features.
 The word “feature” can be defined as characteristics or aspects of any material or thing.
 So, this topic is on the characteristics of Law.
 It is not bad if the topic is re-entitled the compositions of Law.
 The features of Law are the components of the word “Law”.